Jet Lag: The Game: Season 6: Capture the Flag

-Every round of season 6 started in the forecourt of Tokyo Station.
+Scotty Allen from Strange Parts was a guest competitor for season 6.

 The sixth season premiered on May 31, 2023.
-Starting at Tokyo Station, Denby and Scotty Allen (host of the YouTube channel Strange Parts) compete against Chase and Doyle in a game of capture the flag across Japan.
-Each team must attempt to capture the opponents' flags and bring it back to their own territory without being caught.
+Starting at Tokyo Station, Denby and Scotty Allen, host of the YouTube channel Strange Parts, compete against Chase and Doyle in a game of capture the flag across Japan.
 The flag locations are vending machines and the flag is represented by an item purchased from that vending machine.
-To travel in the opponent's territory, team members must complete challenges drawn randomly from a deck of cards to earn coins, which are then used to purchase transport.
-If a team member is caught, they forfeit all their coins to the opposition and are sent back to Tokyo Station, where they must serve a 30-minute penalty before resuming the game.
-The teams can also place "towers" which affect a certain radius around the location they are placed and force opposing players within that radius into a certain restriction: for example, only being allowed to move while carrying pizza or only being allowed to walk sideways.
+Team members complete randomly drawn challenges, earning coins to purchase transportation in their opponent's territory.
+If a team member is caught, they forfeit all their coins to their opponent and serve a 30-minute penalty at Tokyo Station before resuming the game.
+Teams can also place "towers" which impose restrictions on players' movement within their area of effect.
+If both teams capture and return the same number of flags in a round, the tie is broken by which team has transported their flags over a longer total distance.

-The game was divided into three rounds, worth 1, 2, and 3 points respectively, with each round covering a progressively larger area of Japan.
-Chase and Doyle won the first two rounds, but Denby and Allen won the third.
-In the tie-breaking round, the players were not allowed to place towers, competing in a best-of-seven format to collect flags in Tokyo itself.
+The game was divided into three rounds, worth 1, 2, and 3 points respectively, with both teams respectively having 1, 2, and 3 flags each in their territory.
+Each round covered a progressively larger area of Japan.
+Chase and Doyle won the first two rounds by capturing all of their opponents' flags.
+In the third round, both teams captured one flag each, but Denby and Allen transported their second flag over a longer distance, thus winning that round.
+In the tie-breaker round, the players were not allowed to place towers, competing in a best-of-seven format to collect flags in Tokyo itself.
 Chase and Doyle collected four flags, and Denby and Allen collected only one, giving Chase and Doyle the victory.